Tardo/OdooTerminal/docs/javascript.md

 See Code: [example_funcs.js](./example_funcs.js)

-> Note that all input params are strings or integers.
-You may use `JSON.parse`
+> Note that all input params are strings or numbers.
+You may use `j` args to
-> to transform strings if you need a usable Javascript object.
+> parse automatically or `JSON.parse` to transform strings if you need a usable
+> Javascript object.